Current TREATMENT

 • Ambulatory treatment, short patient length of stay in hospital

-• Repair of native valve
+• Softening of native valve

 • Decrease of cost per procedure